miloszkowal/seshat/README.md

 ## Navigating the Alpha

-Two users currently exist: `test_user@seshatapp.io` and `test_user2@seshatapp.io`.
-Both have passwords of `password`.
 Currently, there are three books in the database: all three of Edmund Morris' books on Theodore Roosevelt.
 As it stands, you can do the following:

 * Register as a new user